University Of Chicago

 Article Snippet :The University of Chicago Medical Center (UChicago Medicine) is a nationally ranked academic medical center located in Hyde Park on the South Side of Chicago

-Article Title : University Club of Chicago
+Article Title : NORC at the University of Chicago

 The University of Chicago Law School is the graduate school of law at the University of Chicago.
 It was founded in 1902 by a coalition of donors led by John D. Rockefeller, and is consistently one of the highest-rated law schools in the United States.